ietf/authors.ietf.org/naming-your-internet-draft.md

 This component must not be easily confused with a group acronym or a reserved string as listed for ***(source)*** below.

-Ojectionable or misleading strings are subject to change or removal.
+Questionable or misleading strings are subject to change or removal.

 ## (source)
 For I-Ds that have been adopted by a stream, this component identifies the stream as follows: